laraantunes/hood/README.md

-# hood
+# Hood
-Hood, a PHP Framework for good aim archers
+Hood, a PHP Framework for good aim archers and fast rogues.